Are Lighter Weight Cars or Heavier Cars Safer in a Crash?

 Most Common Auto Accident Injuries

 Discussing the injuries that result from crashes is important because there are very real consequences for the people involved.
 Bodily injury, disability, emotional trauma, and financial hardship from the resulting medical bills, repair bills, and lost wages are enormous challenges.
 Safety should be considered in the choice of what vehicles we select and how we drive them.

-The major injuries that we see in personal injury cases related to a car accident, truck accidents, or other traffic accidents include:
+Are future cars safer, too?
 It’s not just Formula 1 that has major safety upgrades in their sights for the near future.
 Everyday drivers can also expect some impressive features to be making their way into new car models.
 The NHTSA has awarded 11 of the 2021 Volvo models with a 5-star safety rating, largely due to performance and improvements in frontal, side, and rollover crash test results.

 Developments from Mercedes were maybe even more exciting.
 The brand that first pioneered electric safety features in standard offerings with stability control and braking assist is bringing some extraordinary engineering to the market.
 Their Pre-Safe Impulse Side is an advancement in its active suspension system that actually raises the side of the car 3” within 1/10th of a second when the car is about to be hit from the side.
 This means that the sills take more of the impact, rather than the doors and frame of the passenger cabin.